ETNOLIGA:

 Our community

-players a year
+matches a year

-UEFA Grassroots Award winner for Best Project 2020
+UEFA Grassroots Award Winner for Best Project 2020

-Fair play
+Fair play & democracy

 Beyond the game